ibm-bluemix-mobile-services/bms-samples-ios-hellotodo/README.md

 (Optionally you might want to hit the "View API Reference" button on web UI to see the API specs)

 ### Configuring the front end in the helloTodo sample
-1. In a terminal, navigate to the **bms-samples-ios-hellotodo** directory where the project was cloned
+1. In a terminal, navigate to the `bms-samples-ios-hellotodo` directory where the project was cloned
 2. Navigate to the helloTodo folder
-3. If the Cocoapod client is not installed, install it using the following command: `sudo gem install cocoapods`
+3. If the CocoaPods client is not installed, install it using the following command: `sudo gem install cocoapods`
-4. If the Cocoapod repository is not configured, configure it using the following command: `pod setup`
+4. If the CocoaPods repository is not configured, configure it using the following command: `pod setup`
 5. Run the `pod install` command to download and install the required dependencies.
 6. Open the Xcode workspace: `open helloPush.xcworkspace`.
 From now on, open the xcworkspace file since it contains all the dependencies and configuration.
 7. Open the **AppDelegate.m** and add the corresponding **ApplicationRoute** and